RMAF 2005

 _________________

 Shown on the beautiful and familiar Acoustic Dreams rack($6k) is the Esoteric X0-1 SACD/CD Player ($13k).
-Preamplifier was by way of the Modwright 9.0SE ($2200) while amplification was both the Art Audio Jota ($8800) and Butler Audio’s 2250 ($3295).
-Cabling was by Crystal Cable while power cords as well as AC conditioning was by way of Shunyata Research.
+Preamplifier was the Modwright 9.0SE ($2200), while amplification was the Art Audio Jota ($8800) and Butler Audio’s 2250 ($3295).
+Cabling was by Crystal Cable, while power cords and AC conditioning were by Shunyata Research.

 _________________